Best Beaches in Ireland

 Bundoran’s Fairy Bridges

-You could also visit the nearby Wishing Chair and Fairy Bridges, on the Roguey Walk Experience.
-The Fairy bridges were formed from sea stacks hundreds of years ago and is one of Bundoran’s original tourist attractions.
+You could also visit the nearby Wishing Chair and Fairy Bridges on the Roguey Walk Experience.
+The Fairy Bridges were formed from sea stacks hundreds of years ago and are one of Bundoran’s original tourist attractions.

-You must also take a seat in the Wishing Chair that is believed that many famous visitors to the town sat here.
-Such as poet William Allingham and golfer Christy O’Connor.
+It would help if you also took a seat in the Wishing Chair, which is believed that many famous visitors to the town sit here, such as poet William Allingham and golfer Christy O’Connor.

 Bundoran’s Main Beach

-The second beach is Bundoran simple known as the Main Beach one that offers many memories to those regular visitors to the town.
-It’s also one of Donegal’s 13 Blue Flag awarded beaches.
-Its located in the centre of the town and is great for family’s staying in the area.
+The second beach is Bundoran, simply known as the Main Beach, which offers many memories to those regular visitors to the town.
+It’s also one of Donegal’s 13 Blue Flag-awarded beaches.
+It’s located in the centre of the town and is excellent for families staying in the area.

-From June to September the beach is lifeguarded and even has a music festival that takes place during the summer.
-The ever-growing and popular Sea Sessions festival sees artists from all around the world perform in the seaside town.
-Making it one of the best places to visit in June, the atmosphere is amazing, and the beaches are stunning.
+From June to September, the beach is lifeguarded, and there is even a music festival during the summer.
+The ever-growing and popular Sea Sessions festival sees artists worldwide perform in the seaside town.
+Making it one of the best places to visit in June, the atmosphere is fantastic, and the beaches are stunning.

 Portstewart Strand, County Derry

-Head to the north of Ireland where you’ll find another one of the best beaches in Ireland.
-Portstewart beach is recognised for its cleanliness, quality of water and one of the few beaches in Ireland where you can still drive your car onto the beach.
-This makes it a great beach for families, bring all you need in your car and enjoy the golden shores on offer.
+Head to the north of Ireland, where you’ll find another one of the best beaches in the country.
+Portstewart Beach is recognised for its cleanliness and water quality and is one of the few beaches in Ireland where you can still drive your car onto the beach.
+This makes it an excellent beach for families; bring all you need in your car and enjoy the golden shores.

-In 2014 Portstewart Stand was awarded with the Seaside Award recognising it as a great family friendly beach.
-Portstewart Strand was also used as one of the filming locations in Northern Ireland for Game of Thrones.
+In 2014, Portstewart Stand was awarded the Seaside Award, recognising it as a great family-friendly beach.
+Portstewart Strand was also used as one of the filming locations for Game of Thrones in Northern Ireland.

-The beach has often been a popular spot with tourist and locals as it offers a variety of activities.
+The beach has often been a popular spot with tourists and locals as it offers a variety of activities.
 You can enjoy surfing, swimming, scenic walks and even horse riding along the strand.
-The beach also has incredible views of the north coast along the nature trails.
+The beach also has incredible north coast views along the nature trails.

-Portstewart Strand is also home to some of the tallest sand dunes in Ireland and is considered an Area of Special Scientific Interest.
-It is also a haven for wildflowers and butterflies perfect spot for nature lovers.
+Portstewart Strand is also home to some of the tallest dunes in Ireland and is considered an Area of Special Scientific Interest.
+It is also a haven for wildflowers and butterflies, perfect for nature lovers.

 It was once ranked 99th on CNN’s World’s 100 Best Beaches.
-But we definitely think is one of the top 10 best beaches in Ireland that you must visit on your next trip.
+But we think it is one of the top 10 beaches in Ireland that you must visit on your next trip.

 Dogs Bay and Gurteen Bay, Connemara

-Not only do we think this next beach is one of the best beaches in Ireland but it’s one of the most spectacular beaches in the world.
-On a summers day, you could possibly mistake this beach for somewhere in the Caribbean.
+Not only do we think this next beach is one of the best beaches in Ireland, but it’s one of the most spectacular beaches in the world.
+On a summer’s day, you could mistake this beach for somewhere in the Caribbean.

-The unique horseshoe shape of Dogs Bay is what makes it special along with its beautiful white sandy beach.
-Dogs Bay back onto the Gurteen Bay and together they create a mound that looks out the Atlantic Ocean.
+The unique horseshoe shape of Dogs Bay makes it memorable, along with its beautiful white sandy beach.
+Dogs Bay goes back onto Gurteen Bay and creates a mound that looks out over the Atlantic Ocean.

 Dogs Bay, Connemara